wp-plugins/mf-gig-calendar/readme.txt

 Requires WordPress 3.3 or newer because of the changes to the Wordpress WYSIWYG editor.
 Personally tested up to 3.4.1.

 = Future Plans =
+* ability to display ranges of dates using variables in the shortcode
-* a template in the options so you can control the output of the calendar info so it appears exactly the way you want?
+* a template in the options so you can control the HTML output of the calendar info so it appears exactly the way you want?
 * (Other ideas?
 Please tell me!)

 Want to keep in touch?
 Here are a few options...